DAZN: UK price, app, schedule, PPV & how to watch

 The service launched in Germany (together with Austria and Switzerland) and Japan in the summer of 2016, to positive reviews.
 The rights portfolio in Germany was particularly strong, including major football competitions such as the English Premier League (EPL), Spain’s LaLiga and Italy’s Serie A. Japan meanwhile launched on the back of a landmark 10-year $2billion deal with the domestic J League.

 The United States followed two years later to a huge fanfare, with the focus this time on building a subscription audience through fight sports – predominantly boxing.
-The service there launched with Anthony Joshua’s world heavyweight title defence against Russian Alexander Povetkin in September 2018.
+The service there launched with Joshua’s world heavyweight title defence against Russian Alexander Povetkin in September 2018.

 YouTube video